dreikanter/ruby-bookmarks/README.md

 - [shoulda](https://github.com/thoughtbot/shoulda)
 - [factory_girl](https://github.com/thoughtbot/factory_girl) — A library for setting up Ruby objects as test data
 - [Capybara](https://github.com/jnicklas/capybara) — Capybara helps you test web applications by simulating how a real user would interact with your app.
 It is agnostic about the driver running your tests and comes with Rack::Test and Selenium support built in.
 WebKit is supported through an external gem.
+- [Mocha](https://github.com/freerange/mocha) — A Ruby library for mocking and stubbing

 ### Deployment and Configuration Management